matyasmarkovics/lastfm-log-analysis/README.md

 So task no 4 is incomplete, as the response will probably be incorrect.

 Populating the database is slow, even with concurrent writers.

+Importing the big ~2M lines dataset resulted in memory issues when running inside docker.
+So, as a quick guess, I've halfed the default number of workers and chunk size.

 # Postmortem